HOME |

 Gender

-The sociology of gender is a
+sociology of gender is a prominent subfield of

-prominent subfield of sociology.
-Social interaction
+sociology.
+Social interaction directly correlated with

-is status.
-This is determined based on position that an
+determined based on position that an individual

-an individual claims is gender.
+individual claims is gender.
 Public discourse and the

 academic literature generally use the term gender for